-In addition to his work at ELP, Jordan is an organizer with Sunrise Movement, a youth-led movement building the people and political power needed to stop climate change and secure a just and livable future, and with 350 DC, a progressive group of environmental activists leading change and seeking justice for impacted residents in Washington, DC.
-Prior to joining ELP, Jordan worked with the Environmental Defense Fund (EDF) as a RAY Fellow, exploring the socio-economic, political, and cultural contexts of fish-dependent communities around the globe, and helping the EDF Oceans Program better understand the institutions (formal & informal) and power relations that must be considered to ensure equitable management solutions for all human rights-holders.
+Jordan is an organizer with Sunrise Movement, a youth-led movement building the people and political power needed to stop climate change and secure a just and livable future, and with 350 DC, a progressive group of environmental activists leading change and seeking justice for impacted residents in Washington, DC.
+Prior to working at ELP, Jordan worked with the Environmental Defense Fund (EDF) as a RAY Fellow, exploring the socio-economic, political, and cultural contexts of fish-dependent communities around the globe, and helping the EDF Oceans Program better understand the institutions (formal & informal) and power relations that must be considered to ensure equitable management solutions for all human rights-holders.
 With a focus on women and gender, Jordan led the development of survey instruments to better understand and uplift the marine-related roles and contributions of women, and identify opportunities and challenges to ensuring gender equity in fishery management, decision-making, economies, and access.
 Jordan received his B.S. in Natural Resources and Environmental Science from the University of Illinois, Urbana-Champaign with a concentration in Human Dimensions of the Environment.
 He is also a certified dance fitness instructor for BollyX, the Bollywood Workout.